huar2/huar2.github.io/_posts/2017-12-01-web-2-project.md

 If you want to see how the the site works, please send me your Github username so I can add you as a guest.

 ## Access
-If you want to try out the project yourself as a student you can click here (chose any names you want)
+If you want to try out the project yourself as a student, you can [click here](http://kate.ict.op.ac.nz/~huar2/Project/Student/addCheckpoint.html.php)